Marijuana is a booming industry, and marijuana investing has become essential. Here’s how to maximize your profit potential as legalization spreads.

 This is due, in part, to the growth of the marijuana industry.
 And as the use of marijuana by younger generations, particularly millennials, becomes more popular, it is inevitable that the industry will continue to expand.
 A 2018 Gallup poll found that 24% of adults aged 18 to 29 “report regularly or occasionally using” marijuana.
 The poll also found that 13% of adults aged 30 to 49 do use or have used marijuana.
 And this data is just based on a group of Americans surveyed.
 The numbers of national marijuana users could be, and most likely are, greater than the numbers expressed in this survey.
 All the more reason for marijuana investing.

-A Big Market Full of Small Companies
+Marijuana Investing is a Big Market Full of Small Companies

 The cannabis sector, since it is so new, is relatively small, creating incredible opportunities in marijuana stocks.
 However, this has also allowed for the emergence of hundreds of very small cannabis-oriented companies and a substantial amount of them are not worth investing in.
 These stocks tend to be extremely volatile and most of these small companies do not possess the infrastructure necessary to succeed.
 While they might bring you quick gains, they are not suitable for long-term investing.